-The District joined the Public Agency Retirement Services (PARS) on July 1, 2008, to establish an irrevocable trust for its other postemployment benefits (OPEB).
+The District joined the Public Agency Retirement Services (PARS) on July 1, 2008 to establish an irrevocable trust for its other postemployment benefits (OPEB).
 The District's OPEB consists of health benefits.
-The account balance as of June 30, 2018, was \$32,657,906.
-The initial contribution to the trust was made June 1, 2009, in the amount of \$14,943,947.
+As of June 30, 2019, the account balance was \$33,513,515.
+The initial contribution to the trust was made on June 1, 2009 in the amount of \$14,943,947.
 Due to the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the District is now required to record its full OPEB liability in its audited financial statements.
-As of June 30, 2018, the District's OPEB liability was \$6,480,409.
+As of June 30, 2019, the District's OPEB liability was \$7,542,110.
+The 2018-19 OPEB deferred outflow of resources increased \$1.6 million, due to changes of assumptions in the latest actuarial study.

-The District established a Retirement Trust Committee that meets quarterly with PARS staff and US Bank staff to review the OPEB Trust investments, actuarial studies, and other activities related to the District's OPEB Trust.
+The District established a Retirement Trust Committee that meets quarterly with staff from PARS and US Bank to review the OPEB Trust investments, actuarial studies, and other activities related to the District's OPEB Trust.